ghlozanom/pricebot/README.md

 Run `npm start -- --currencyPairs="UPXAU-USD"`.

-## Docker
+## Docker Compose

-This app is configured to run with Docker.
+This app is configured to run with Docker compose.
+It will build the node app and run a mongo image to which the app will connect to.
 To do it:

-- To build the image, from the root folder of the app (the one containing the `Dockerfile`) run `docker build . -t <your username>/pricebot`
-- To run the image, run `docker run <your username>/pricebot`.
-There is no port exposed so far, and it runs not detached in order to see the output.
+- Run `docker-compose up --build`